aidyp/adp/unlisted/end-to-end-encryption.md

 The Social Dilemma (Netflix) has been a huge hit.
-My personal opinion is that it's a little heavy handed, and that there are better advocates for data privacy that they could have interviewed.

 One thing that stood out to me was the treatment of Whatsapp.
-In the show, it was treated as one of a plethora of applications that Facebook use to gather data.
-It stood out to some of my friends too.
+In the show, it was included as one of a plethora of applications that Facebook use to gather data.
+Some of my friends noticed that too.
 Whatsapp is end-to-end encrypted.
 How could it ever be a source of data?
-The principle, as marketed, of end-to-end encryption is that nobody but you and the person you are talking to can read the messages.
+The principle of end-to-end encryption, as marketed and widely understood, is that nobody but you and the person you are talking to can read the messages.

-This blog post is about that.
+This blog post is about why that's not _exactly_ accurate.

 ---

 I want to set out by saying I am _not_ accusing Facebook of reading your Whatsapp messages.
+I am saying that you cannot trust cryptography alone to protect your messages.
+First, what _does_ cryptography protect?

-The first thing to explore is end-to-end encryption.
-What is it?
+## end-to-end encryption